BersisSe/feather/README.md

 - Be the most simple & beginner-friendly web framework for Rust
 - Be modular and expandable by design
 - Be easy to use and learn

-## Non-Goals

-- Be the most powerful/performant web framework
-- Be the most feature-rich web framework

----

 ## Contributing